kiorky/db_smart_backup/README.rst

 - We just wanted a simple bash script, and using dumps (even in custom format for postgres) but just snapshots.
 So for example, postres PITR wal were not an option eliminating btw barman & pg_rman.
-All the other shell scripts including automysqlbackup/autopostgresql were not fitting exactly all the feature we wanted and some were just too bash complicated for our little own brains.
+All the other shell scripts including automysqlbackup/autopostgresql were not fitting exactly all the features we wanted and some were just too bash complicated for our little own brains.
 - We wanted hooks to react on each backup stage, those hooks can be in another language, this is up to the user.